-A daily look at late-breaking news, coming events and stories that will be talked about in Pennsylvania on Friday:
+A daily look at late-breaking news, coming events and stories that will be talked about in Pennsylvania on Monday: